Thank you for subscribing

 After your cooktop, swap out your gas oven for an electric oven.
 Electric ovens are often cheaper to purchase, and while gas ovens are currently slightly more affordable to run, this will change as gas prices increase and electricity prices decrease.
 Air fryers can also be an economical alternative to switching on gas cooktop for some renters and single dwellers.

-How to organise your gas disconnection
+How to disconnect your gas

 Once the above gas systems are all replaced, you can close your gas account for good so that you never receive gas bills or pay the gas supply charge.